When it comes to job interviews, preparation is key. But, that doesn’t just apply to the candidate—it’s equally important for you as the interviewer.

 This conversation is your chance to determine whether that applicant is a solid fit the position, your team, and your company in general.
-However, that information is really only revealed if you pose the right questions.
+However, that information is really only revealed if you know the right questions to ask an interviewee.

 So, what should you be sure to ask?
 Here are 10 good interviewing questions to put to work in your next sit-down with a potential employee.

 1. What One Skill Makes You the Most Qualified for This Position?

 While things like culture fit are important, your focus first and foremost is to find someone who possesses those necessary cut-and-dried qualifications to fill that open position.

 That’s why a question like this one is so important.
 Not only do you get to hear more detail about what that candidate considers to be his core competencies, but it’s also a chance to confirm that he has the appropriate understanding of everything the role entails.

 For example, if he touts a skill that’s impressive—but totally irrelevant—that’s a red flag that you’re not on the same page about the major duties of that job.